AIStream-Peelout/flow-forecast/README.md

-# Deep learning for time series forecasting
+# Deep learning for time series in PyTorch
 ![Example Image](https://raw.githubusercontent.com/AIStream-Peelout/experiment_configs/master/Screen%20Shot%202020-10-06%20at%202.09.46%20AM.png)

 Welcome to flow-forecast an all in one deep learning for time series solution.
-Currently [Task-TS from CoronaWhy](https://github.com/CoronaWhy/task-ts/wiki) maintains this repo.
+We aim to offer current SOTA deep learning algorithms with relevant tools for interpetability, preprocessing, and cloud infrastructure.
+Currently [Task-TS from CoronaWhy](https://github.com/CoronaWhy/task-ts/wiki) primarily maintains this repository.
 Pull requests are welcome.
 Historically, this repository provided open source benchmark and codes for flash flood and river flow forecasting.

 | branch  | status                                                                                                                                                                                                            |
 | ---     | ---                                                                                                                                                                                                               |